lastminutedotcom/oauth2-sso-spring-boot/README.md

 In many cases (e.g. a rest service ), perform the login each time does not work.
 We need a better solution.
 What can we use?
 The answer to this question is a set of advanced protocols: Kerberos, SAML 2, OAuth2 or OpenId Connect.  .......

+Click [here](https://technology.lastminute.com/oauth2-sso-with-spring-boot "Distributed authorization in Microservices with Spring") to read the post.